darshitmvora/spark-streaming/RunningTwitterApplication.md

 # Running the application:

 1. For running the application, you will require access tokens from Twitter.
-If you dont have, refer <a href='https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html'> this</a>.
+If you don't have, refer <a href='https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html'> this</a>.

 2. Before running the application, make sure that you have installed Twitter's tweepy API and findspark
     ```